SuitedIceZ/MongoDB-Exercise/readme.md

 # Hi

-## This is my MongoDB inclass-exercise supported by github co pilot
+## This is my MongoDB inclass-exercise supported by github Copilot

 # Install

-//too lazy to find .gitignore

 ## First install node and npm